-Police searching for wanted man after drug raid
+Man wanted after March drug raid in Graves Co. now in custody

-GRAVES COUNTY, KY (KFVS) - Authorities in Graves County, Kentucky are searching for a man wanted in connection with a drug raid at a home in Water Valley early Tuesday evening, March 19.
+GRAVES COUNTY, KY (KFVS) - A man wanted in connection with a drug raid in March is now in custody.

+Austin Baker, 23, was found at a home on Depot.
+Street in Water Valley by detectives at 8:40 a.m. on Tuesday, August 8.
+He was arrested for possession of methamphetamine, marijuana and drug paraphernalia.

+He was wanted on a warrant for first-degree trafficking controlled substance - first offense, first-degree cocaine possession of controlled substance - first offense methamphetamine, drug paraphernalia - buy/possess and possession of marijuana.

-The raid took place at a home located at 63 Depot Street where authorities say Austin Baker, 23, and Brandon Davis, 35, reside.
+The raid took place on Tuesday evening, March 19 at a home located at 63 Depot Street where authorities say Austin Baker and Brandon Davis, 35, reside.

 The Graves County Sheriff’s Office says drug detectives conducted a search warrant after receiving a tip stating illegal drug activity was going on at the home.